pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

 * Fixed a false positive for ``used-before-assignment`` when a try block returns but an except handler defines a name via type annotation.

+* ``--errors-only`` no longer enables previously disabled messages.
+It was acting as "emit *all* and only error messages" without being clearly documented that way.

+  Closes #6811

 What's New in Pylint 2.14.1?
 ----------------------------